 How do these work?

 The functioning of these tankless water heaters is as easy as it could get.
 As soon as you turn on the hot water tap, the cold water runs into the tankless unit where the electrical heater is put to action.
 The heater heats up water as it runs through and is available on-demand for use.
+If this sounds like something your house might benefit from more than having a tank system, have a look into companies that are able to install a new tankless water heater, such as CJS Heating and Air or other companies local to your place of residence.

 These electrical heaters come equipped with flow rates, stating the amount of water each heater is capable of heating at a given time, nothing more or less – but just the right amount.
 These heaters are thus, limited by the flow rate when it comes to delivering hot water on-demand.